 These files can be accessed by you and your developers using a set of login details, enabling you to change those files.
 The results are viewed by anyone with internet access.

 Sounds simple, right?
 But not all web hosting is the same.

 As a business owner, you rely on your website to sell products and services.
 To do this effectively you need your website to be fast, secure and always available.

 Like everything else in life, with web hosting it’s a case of ‘You get what you pay for’.

-The problem is that the cheapest plans are often lacking in performance, can suffer from a higher rate of downtime and lack the extras that can prove very useful, such as regular back-ups.
+The problem is that the cheapest plans are often lacking in performance.
+Websites on these plans can suffer from a higher rate of downtime and lack the extras that can prove very useful, such as regular backups.